gayatrirajgor/SEI-project-2/README.md

       </BrowserRouter>
 ```

-## Components
+### Components
-### Homepage
+#### Homepage
 The homepage included a hero image along with two buttons.
 The first button sends the user to all of the show's characters, while the second button brings the user to all of the show's episodes.

 <img width="1430" alt="Screenshot 2021-11-14 at 17 16 53" src="https://user-images.githubusercontent.com/59033443/141691253-7a066424-cae5-44c1-a04e-8bf3cc5f91cb.png">

-### All Characters
+#### All Characters
 To display all of the show's characters, we used an axios request from the API within a `useEffect` and modified the hook's state.
 We then used a map function on the array of characters to display them on the website, and they were styled as cards with Bulma.
+The cards were then wrapped in a link, allowing the user to click on the card to learn more about the particular characters and episodes.

 ```js
 useEffect(()=> {